zayansalman/cotton-market-intelligence/README.md

-# cmi
+# cmi - notebooks
 Cotton Price Predictions, Analytics and Intelligence for business trading decisions.
+Jupyter Notebooks for proof of concepts and exploratory analysis.